 I hold a B.A. degree in English literature and an M.A. degree in Comparative Literature, both from the Hebrew University of Jerusalem.
-I received my Ph.D. in Comparative Literature from the University of California, Berkeley (2009).
+I received my Ph.D. in Comparative Literature from UC Berkeley in 2009.

-During my graduate studies, I was a DAAD fellow at the Free University, Berlin, and a fellow in The Berlin Program for Advanced German and European Studies, at the Free University.
+During my graduate studies, I was a DAAD fellow and participated in The Berlin Program for Advanced German and European Studies, both at the Free University.

 My research has been supported by grants and awards from the National Endowment for the Humanities, the Frankel Center for Judaic Studies, and the Association of Jewish Studies.